Sozai83/shiori-portfolio/README.md

 * Jira

 ### A little bit of myself
-Nice to meet you.
-Thank you for stopping by.
+Nice to meet you!
+Thank you for stopping by :)
 I am a passionate software enginner who enjoys the process of imagineering.

 ### Check out my projects